Antonina (wife of Belisarius): Gothic War

 And not long afterwards Belisarius, persuaded by his wife, killed Constantinus also.
 For at that time fell the affair of Presidius and the daggers, as has been set forth by me in the preceding narrative.
-For though the man was about to be acquitted, Antonina would not relent until she had punished him for the remark [against her] which I have just mentioned."Procopius, Secret History, Chapter 1.
-28–29.
+For though the man was about to be acquitted, Antonina would not relent until she had punished him for the remark [against her] which I have just mentioned."

 However Procopius gives a rather different account of events in another passage, which describes Constantine executed for theft, insubordination and attempting to assassinate Belisarius.

 There was a certain Presidius, a Roman living at Ravenna, and a man of no mean station.
 This Presidius had given offence to the Goths at the time when Vittigis was about to march against Rome, and so he set out with some few of his domestics ostensibly on a hunting expedition, and went into exile; he had communicated his plan to no one and took none of his property with him, except indeed that he himself carried two daggers, the scabbards of which happened to be adorned with much gold and precious stones.
 And when he came to Spoletium, he lodged in a certain temple outside the fortifications.
 And when Constantinus, who happened to be still tarrying there, heard of this, he sent one of his guards, Maxentiolus, and took away from him both the daggers for no good reason.
 The man was deeply offended by what had taken place, and set out for Rome with all speed and came to Belisarius, and Constantinus also arrived there not long afterward; for the Gothic army was already reported to be not far away.

 Now as long as the affairs of the Romans were critical and in confusion, Presidius remained silent; but when he saw that the Romans were gaining the upper hand and that the envoys of the Goths had been sent to the emperor, as has been told by me above, he frequently approached Belisarius reporting the injustice and demanding that he assist him in obtaining his rights.
 And Belisarius reproached Constantinus many times himself, and many times through others, urging him to clear himself of the guilt of an unjust deed and of a dishonouring report.
 But Constantinus — for it must needs be that evil befall him — always lightly evaded the charge and taunted the wronged man.
 But on one occasion Presidius met Belisarius riding on horseback in the forum, and he laid hold of the horse's bridle, and crying out with a loud voice asked whether the laws of the emperor said that, whenever anyone fleeing from the barbarians comes to them as a suppliant, they should rob him by violence of whatever he may chance to have in his hands.
 And though many men gathered about and commanded him with threats to let go his hold of the bridle, he did not let go until at last Belisarius promised to give him the daggers.